Bluefalcon04v/LazyReader-Project/README.md

 ## Task
-I needed a text reader and all other available TEXT READERS on market have some kind of flaws in it like words limit.
+- I needed a text reader cause i'm lazy and i don't want to read BOOKS or Pdf by myself. (now you know why i named it as *LazyREADER*).
+- All available text readers have *words limits* on it and they sell the Premium Subcription to remove that word limit.
+- even after getting Premium Subcription they don't let us customize the Reader according to us.
-And they aren't opensource so I can't customize it like my way.
-So that's why i decide to make a text reader for myself.
+So that's why i decided to make a READING website by myself.
+And here we are!! 😁
 ___

 ## Summary
+In this Repository we have
+- HTML file
+- CSS file
+- JavaScript file
+- Background image
+- Logo image.

 ### Version 1.0 (*Current Version*)
-In this Repository we have HTML, CSS and JS files and a background image + logo image.
->
+- Box to add Text
+- A Play button
+- A Pause Button
+- A Stop Button
+- A Speed controller form (0.5x to 3x)

 ### Version 1.1
-to do
+*TO Update*
-- add actors voices
+- Add actors voices
+- Add function to change Back-ground images
-- add translastor in hindi to english and vice versa
+- Add translastor in hindi to english and vice versa
-- add instruction menu
+- Add instruction menu
-- add a visual somrthing like siri or add a gif
+- Add a visual somrthing like siri or add a gif
+- Add a cleaning button
 ***

 ### Run locally